-During 2020 the LGA has consulted on a Model Code of Conduct and the Council's response to the consultation was overseen by the Standards Committee.
+During 2020 the LGA has consulted on a Model Code of Conduct and the Standards Committee is involved in developing a response.

 There is a process for dealing with complaints under the code of conduct for unitary, parish, town and city councillors in Wiltshire.
 This process and its application is set by the Council and reviewed regularly by the Council's Standards Committee.
-This year a new assessment subcommittee system has been adopted to streamline the handling of complaints.
+This year a new assessment sub-committee system has been adopted.
 Minutes from the meetings of this Committee can be found online.

 There were 44 complaints last year, 11 in relation to unitary members, 33 parish members.
 7 in total were referred for investigation.
 The number of complaints per year since 2012 has ranged from 27-82.

-Deliver policy and training to embed social value across the council Promote with staff 'EPIC values' (Empowering People to Innovate and Collaborate) and an updated code of conduct, replacing the previous Behaviours framework

-Engaging with citizens and service users
+Deliver policy and training to embed social value across the council Promote with staff 'EPIC values' and an updated code of conduct to replace the existing Behaviours framework Engaging with citizens and service users